railsbridge/docs/step_file_reference.md

   * makes a paragraph of text anywhere in the document
   * the text parameter is passed through a Markdown converter

 `important "text"`

   * like a message, but called out in a red box

+`tip "name" do`

+  * called out in a blue box
+  * the name is *not* markdown, but is an optional bold title for the tip box
+  * content should be inside a nested block

 ## special